-Lynx is home to the fascinating globular cluster NGC 2419.
-Although visually faint and small what makes NGC 2419 special is its distance; at 275,000 light-years it's one of the furthest known Milky Way globulars.
-In fact, twentieth century American astronomer Harlow Shapley nicknamed it "The Intergalactic Tramp" believing it to have possibly broken away from the Milky Way and headed off into deep inter galactic space.
-However, recent observations indicate Shapley hypothesis was incorrect and NGC 2419 is still gravitationally bound to the Milky Way just moving in a highly eccentric orbit.
+Lynx is home to the fascinating globular cluster, NGC 2419.
+Although visually small and faint what makes it special is its distance, at 275,000 light-years it's one of the furthest known Milky Way globulars.
+In fact, twentieth century American astronomer Harlow Shapley nicknamed it "The Intergalactic Tramp", believing it to have broken possibly away from the Milky Way and headed off into deep intergalactic space.
+However, recent observations indicate Shapley hypothesis was incorrect and NGC 2419 is still gravitationally bound to the Milky Way, just moving in a highly eccentric orbit.

 NGC 2419 or Caldwell 25 was discovered by William Herschel on December 31, 1788.
-It's located 275,000 light-years from the Solar System and about 300,000 light-years from the galactic centre, almost twice as far away as the Large Magellanic Cloud.
-At such a distance it's estimated NGC 2419 will take about 3 billion years to complete a single orbit around the centre of the galaxy.
+It's located 275,000 light-years from the Solar System and about 300,000 light-years from the galactic centre, which is almost twice as far as the Large Magellanic Cloud.
+At such a distance, it's estimated NGC 2419 will take about 3 billion years to complete a single orbit around the centre of the galaxy.

-NGC 2419 is positioned 7 degrees north and slightly east of Castor (α Gem - mag. +1.58) the second brightest star in Gemini.
+NGC 2419 is positioned 7 degrees north and slightly east of the second brightest star in Gemini, Castor (α Gem - mag. +1.58).
 About 4 arc minutes west of NGC 2419 is a mag. +7.2 star with a double star of mag. +7.9 a few more arc minutes further west.
-Even Herschel with his super telescopes of the time couldn't resolve NGC 2419 into stars.
+Even Herschel with his super telescopes of the time, couldn't resolve NGC 2419 into stars.
 William Parsons, the 3rd Earl of Rosse, using his 72-inch (1.83 m) reflecting telescope at Birr Castle in Ireland - the largest optical telescope in the world at the time - was first the first to do so in 1850.

 NGC 2419 shines at magnitude +10.3 and has an apparent diameter of 5 arc minutes.
-It's a somewhat challenging target especially under light polluted skies.
-In good sky conditions it can be spotted with a small 100mm (4-inch) aperture with a 150 mm (6-inch) scope at low magnifications revealing a small fuzzy object that's clearly non-stellar.
-Larger scopes fair better, but don't expect to resolve NGC 2419 its brightest stars are of magnitude +17.
+It's a somewhat challenging target, especially under light polluted skies.
+In good conditions, it can be spotted with a small 100mm (4-inch) instrument.
+A 150 mm (6-inch) scope, at low magnifications, reveals a small fuzzy object that's clearly non-stellar in nature.
+Larger scopes fair better, but don't expect to resolve NGC 2419, its brightest stars are of magnitude +17.

 The globular is best seen from northern latitudes during the months of December, January and February.
-Although faint and unimpressive this is an incredible object that's one of the largest and intrinsically brightest known objects of its type.
-It's estimated to contain 1 million stars across a spatial diameter of 400 light-years and is comparable in brightness to spectacular Omega Centauri.
+Although faint and unimpressive, this incredible object is one of the largest and intrinsically brightest globulars known.
+It's estimated to contain a million stars spread across a spatial diameter of 400 light-years and is comparable in brightness to spectacular Omega Centauri.